 Hey, you might be saying.
 I’ve read your stuff on the web and I’d like more.
 This is something I can help you with.
-You see, I have written or edited a grand total of nine books so far.
+You see, I have written or edited a grand total of 11 books so far.
 Here they are, with links to the sites/pages that have even more information about them.
 Browse around, have fun.
 The books aren’t exactly flying off the shelves, so they’ll still be there.

-If you’re the more decisive sort who doesn’t like dithering around, you can head straight to my Amazon page to find all of my books that are available for purchase.
+If you’re the more decisive sort who doesn’t like messing around, you can head straight to my Amazon page to find all of my books that are available for purchase.

 The Queen of the Coast.
 The World’s Playground.
 The Casino Capital of the East.
 They can only describe Atlantic City, New Jersey.
-Beloved, maligned, always-hustling since its 1854 founding, the seaside resort has seen it all: first class hotels, popular amusements on the world famous Boardwalk and its piers, Prohibition, gangsters, speakeasies, conventioneers, celebrities, urban pride, urban decay, a casino revival, a casino collapse—and it hasn’t given up yet.
-Boardwalk Playground shares a hundred stories of Atlantic City’s high spots and low points of the past century and a half, with an emphasis on the hospitality business that evolved into casino gaming—and is evolving again.
+Beloved, maligned, always-hustling since its 1854 founding, the seaside resort has seen it all: popular amusements on the world famous Boardwalk and its piers, Prohibition, gangsters, speakeasies, celebrities, urban pride, urban decay, a casino revival, a casino collapse—and it hasn’t given up yet.
+Boardwalk Playground shares a hundred stories of Atlantic City’s high spots and low points of the past century and a half.